 I also knew, with strikingly calm clarity, that I was not the identified-self I had strived to maintain for most of my life.
 From the perspective of this spacious awareness, the “identified-self” was thin, frightened, meagre, and ghost-like.
 With sadness, I could also see that this “ghost-like” self had kept me occupied for much of my adult life.
 Although I have been aware intellectually that I was not that, I seemed to be caught in an endless battle with it: and the more I struggled, the more entangled I became.

 “You have a Choice.”
 I was brought back to the threshold of this expansive encounter by a calm inner voice that seemed to come from everywhere and nowhere in particular.
-So much vitality disappears as entanglement with habits of fear and resistance re-surface in my awareness.
-They seem so very real, and yet they cost us all so much.
+I noticed how much vitality disappears as entangled habits of fear and resistance re-surfaced in my awareness.
+They seem so very real, and yet they cost so much.
 If I do have a choice, it is clear that there is only one sane choice.
-Practice, silence practice: letting go, again and again and again … eternally … into the timeless spaciousness of inner-Silence.
+It becomes, as the Buddhist’s say: the choice-less choice.

 You can contact Laura Madsen by making a comment below or by calling 1 (604) 222-4111